-- □ The person's work must be of such a character that the individual's presence will elevate the standards of scholarship of colleagues both within and beyond the individual's respective academic field. - The individual must have achieved national or international prominence and a distinguished reputation within the individual's chosen field through significant contributions to the research literature or through artistic performance or achievement in the case of the fine and performing arts, beyond that which is expected for a full professor. - □ The individual must have obtained national or international awards that provide evidence of distinguished research, scholarship, or other creative activity. - Individuals who are also inventors should have achieved prominence as assessed by the extent their discoveries have had measurable benefit to society.
+- The person's work must be of such a character that the individual's presence will elevate the standards of scholarship of colleagues both within and beyond the individual's respective academic field. - The individual must have achieved national or international prominence and a distinguished reputation within the individual's chosen field through significant contributions to the research literature or through artistic performance or the creative arts, beyond that which is expected for a full professor.